yefremov/jsdom/lib/newapi1.md

 - Errors loading or parsing external resources (scripts, stylesheets, frames, and iframes)
 - Script execution errors that are not handled by a window `onerror` event handler that returns `true` or calls `event.preventDefault()`
-- Calls to methods, like `window.alert`, which jsdom does not implement, but installs anyway for web compatibility
+- Not-implemented errors resulting from calls to methods, like `window.alert`, which jsdom does not implement, but installs anyway for web compatibility

 If you're using `sendTo(console)` to send errors to `console`, by default it will call `console.error` with information from `"jsdomError"` events.
 If you'd prefer to maintain a strict one-to-one mapping of events to method calls, and perhaps handle `"jsdomError"`s yourself, then you can do